-Thomas Khalil, Head of Platform and SRE at Trivago, describes how the teams reporting into him are structured, the tactics they’re using to increase awareness of their work, and how they demonstrate their impact.
+Thomas Khalil, Head of Platform at Trivago, describes how the teams reporting into him are structured, the tactics they’re using to increase awareness of their work, and how they demonstrate their impact.

 Abi: Thomas, thanks so much for sitting down with me, coming on the show.
 Really excited to chat with you.